FAQ

 • Your Sourdough Heaven bread will be packaged in a plastic 2 mil freezer bag inside a paper bakery bag.
 The bakery bag has baking instructions on the label.
 In addition, I provide a brochure that gives proper handling, baking, and cutting instructions.

-• Whether in Indianapolis or out-of-state, once you receive your bread, place it in your freezer until you're ready to bake and enjoy it.
+• Whether in Indianapolis or out-of-state, once you receive your bread, place it in your freezer immediately until you're ready to bake and enjoy it.
+The bread has a limited shelf-life so it should be kept frozen until ready to bake.
 Read the label and brochure instructions carefully before baking.

-• Fast oven thawing, from freezer to oven, is the ideal way to bake the bread:
+• Fast oven thawing, from freezer to oven, is the ideal way to bake the bread in an electric oven:

 (1) Pre-heat your oven to 350 degrees F.